jormondroyd27/DevOps-Course-Starter/README.md

 ### Accessing the Application

-The Application is deployed to Azure and can be accessed via this link [https://jimmy-todo-app.azurewebsites.net/]
+The Application is deployed to Azure and can be [accessed via this link](https://jimmy-todo-app.azurewebsites.net/).